William9923/snorlax.nvim/README.md

     </a>
 </p></div>

 <p>Snorlax.nvim is a neovim setup customization from <a href="https://github.com/LazyVim/LazyVim">lazyvim</a> for easier customization and better config maintenance.
-Designed with same workflow as <a href="https://github.com/William9923/gyarados.nvim">gyarados.nvim</a> as my previous neovim configuration, but with better maintainability from with a lot of pre-configured package and setup by lazyvim (maintained by the community).</p>
+Designed with same workflow as <a href="https://github.com/William9923/gyarados.nvim">gyarados.nvim</a> (my previous neovim configuration), but with better maintainability from with a lot of pre-configured package and setup by lazyvim (maintained by the community).</p>

-<p>Few goals that I want to achieve with this neovim configs as the successor of previous <a href="https://github.com/William9923/gyarados.nvim">gyarados.nvim</a> config</p>
+<p>This config is made with few goals in mind as the successor of previous <a href="https://github.com/William9923/gyarados.nvim">gyarados.nvim</a> config</p>
 <ul>
-  <li>Remove unnecessary time to maintain plugins update.</li>
+  <li>Remove unnecessary time to fix / maintain plugins update.</li>
-  <li>Null ls had not been maintained anymore (there still exist community driven null ls)</li>
+  <li>Replace null ls as it had not been maintained anymore (there still exist community driven null ls)</li>
-  <li>LspSaga had a lot of breaking changes entering neovim v0.9</li>
+  <li>Replace lspSaga had a lot of breaking changes entering neovim v0.9</li>
   <li>Use the support from community maintained plugins (too much error from broken change in plugins that I use, got too annoying at this point)</li>
-  <li>Want to allocate time more on expanding plugins functionality instead of maintaining current configs (there are a lot of frequent breaking changes when maintaining alone)</li>
+  <li>Allocate time more on expanding plugins functionality instead of maintaining current configs (there are a lot of frequent breaking changes when maintaining alone)</li>
   <li>Utilize DAP & Neotest support</li>
 </ul>